ncatlab/nlab-content/pages/9/6/4/6/26469/content.md

 It can be thought of as a generalization of a [[stochastic map]] outside the finite discrete case.
 (Sometimes the term "stochastic map" is itself used to denote a Markov kernel.)

-Markov kernels, in the form of regular conditional distributions (see [below](#regular_conditional_distributions)) are also the standard setting for talking about [[conditional probability]] outside of the discrete setting.
+Markov kernels, in the form of regular conditional distributions (see [below](#regular_conditional_distributions)) are also the standard setting for talking about [[conditional probability]] outside of the discrete case (and without incurring in paradoxes).

 Markov kernels and their categories are among the basic building blocks of [[categorical probability]].